Join me!

 Magic and houseplant

-When I brought in a stray, I had to make sure my house was kitty-proof.
+When I brought in a stray, I had to ensure my house was kitty-proof.
 A big part of that was only including cat-safe houseplants throughout the home.
 We all know cats can be mischievous creatures and my cat Magic sure lives up to the expectations.

-From knocking over plants to playing in the dirt, he of course is known for nibbling on the occasional plant or two.
-As long as he isn’t munching the entire plant, the occasional bite or two of these cat-safe houseplants will do no harm.
+From knocking over plants to playing in the dirt, he, of course, is known for nibbling on the occasional plant or two.
+If he isn’t munching the entire plant, the occasional bite or two of these cat-safe houseplants will do no harm.

 cat standing next to house plants